wso2/docs-is/en/docs/deploy/deployment-options/eks.md

-# Deploy WSO2 Identity Server on Kubernetes using AWS-EKS
+# Deploy WSO2 Identity Server on Kubernetes Using AWS-EKS

 ## Prerequisites